hhas/SwiftAutomation/doc-source/8 commands.md

 ## Note to AppleScript users

-Unlike AppleScript, which implicitly sends a `get` command to any unresolved application object references at the end of evaluating an expression, SwiftAE only resolves a reference when it receives an appropriate command.
+Unlike AppleScript, which implicitly sends a `get` command to any unresolved application object references at the end of evaluating an expression, SwiftAutomation only resolves a reference when it receives an appropriate command.
 For example:

   let o = TextEdit().documents